Skip to main content

 For a list of telemetry types and their definitions, see the tables below and the protocol schema.

-Tensor Cloud supports three types of telemetry data for each metric.
+Tensor Cloud supports four types of telemetry data for each metric.
 The following table shows the relationship between data types, MQTT topic patterns, formats, and requirements:

 TypeMQTT Topic PatternUnitValue SemanticsRequired?